ShyanRoyChoudhury/Data-Engineering/Covid 19 Data Engineering project using aws/readme.md

 The raw data are in csv, json format.
 Few of the datasets were corrupt so it required little bit of tweaking.

-:paperclip: Datesets used in Project: https://aws.amazon.com/blogs/big-data/exploring-the-public-aws-covid-19-data-lake/
+:paperclip: Datasets used in Project: https://aws.amazon.com/blogs/big-data/exploring-the-public-aws-covid-19-data-lake/